DrJessop/yoga-pose/app/Tutorial.md

 ### app.py

-Below are the top of the file and the decorators and headers for each one of the endpoints:
+Below are the imports and the decorators and headers for each one of the endpoints ('...' just corresponds to "we will fill this in"):

 ```python
 import os